 Finding Superior Image

-When it comes to security, the best choice for a base image is scratch - that is - empty container.
+- that is - empty container.
 It is however not very practical to build our own base images from nothing and it might bring more security issues considering that most of us are not security experts.

-Second best choice after scratch is - in my opinion - Distroless, which is set of images made by Google, that were created with intent to be secure.
+is - in my opinion - Distroless, which is set of images made by Google, that were created with intent to be secure.
 These images contain the bare minimum that's needed for your app, meaning that there are no shells, package managers or any other tools that would bloat the image and create signal noise for security scanners (like CVE) making it harder to establish compliance.
 I already went into more detail about Distroless in my previous blog post here, so in case you want to know more, go check it out.

-Alright, so Distroless is now our choice for secure image, but before we analyze anything, let's first look at the new Dockerfile:
+Alright, so Distroless is now our choice for secure image, but before we analyze anything, let's first look at the new Dockerfile

 # distroless.Dockerfile